loading spinner

 B,L,D

-Activity note: Walking up to 2 miles on pavement, sandy beach and uneven terrain.
+Activity note: Walking up to 2 miles throughout the day; pavement, sandy beach, uneven terrain.
 Surfing lessons and canoe-wave riding for approximately 3 hours.
-Previous knee, back, neck, shoulder injuries may impact your ability to join surf lessons.

 Afternoon: At leisure to explore Waikiki or relax at the beach.